 The remaining two places will be made up of the top two sides (who are not development arms of clubs higher up the food chain) from the SWFL 1 North and South, with these spots currently populated by Aberdeen and Queen’s Park.
 These leagues will be rebranded as the North and South Championships and will form the bottom tier of the Performance level.

 Outside of this will sit a regionalised recreational structure with no promotion or relegation.
-Clubs will have the option, but will not be obliged, to participate in national competitions such as the Scottish Cup, meaning that hopefully unfulfilled fixtures become a thing of the past.
+Clubs will have the option, but will not be obliged, to participate in national competitions, meaning that hopefully unfulfilled fixtures become a thing of the past.
 The relaxed approach to governance at this level will allow for innovations such as rolling substitutions and potentially for games to be played at far more travel friendly neutral venues.

 Perhaps the biggest change though is the removal of the Development sides from the new Performance structure.
 The top four sides in the third tier SWFL 1 South are essentially colt sides for Glasgow City, Hibernian, Celtic and Rangers but these sides can’t go any higher and, in the opinion of some, stunt the growth of those just below who are operating at a far more modest level.